drew-gpf/deltav8/README.md

 Although you will need NMake in your path.

-On VSCode, it will help to install the default CMake extension (CTRL+SHIFT+X, search for "CMake" by twxs, "CMake Tools" by Microsoft).
+On VSCode, it will help to install the default CMake extensions provided by the text editor.
 This will perform the above steps for you and streamline the build process.
 To use NMake on Windows, go to File -> Preferences -> Settings, search "cmake" and under "Workspace" look for an option called "Generator"; set it to "NMake Makefiles".

-Building should then just work.
-Note that building does not work if the GCC cross compiler is installed in a path containing newline or carriage return characters (only applies to UNIX systems).

-# Flashing
-The build process should generate a file called deltav8.uf2 in the build folder.
-Take your RPI Pico and, holding down the BOOTSEL button, plug it into your PC.
-Drag the deltav8.uf2 file into the new storage device that shows up.
-This will flash the Pico.

 # Electrical
 For now, connect the TF Luna's RX pin to GPIO0 and the TX pin to GPIO1.
-Both of these pins must be connected when the microcontroller is turned on.
-The remaining pins not used for power can be ignored.
-Do not power them or short them to anything.
+Both of these pins must be connected for when the microcontroller is turned on.
+The remaining pins that aren't used for power can be ignored.
+Make sure they're never connected to anything.

 It is normal for a half-second delay to occur if the sensor and the microcontroller are powered on at the same time; this is because of limitations with the sensor.